MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex00_Lab_Setup.md

 1. Ensure none of the checkboxes are selected on the **Reset password** flyout page.

-1. In the **Password** field, enter a password for Joni you can remember.
+1. In the **Password** field, enter a password for Joni you can remember, such as the MOD Administrator account's password:

     >**Tip**: You can reset Joni's password to the same password as the admin's account, which should be provided by your lab hosting provider.